 Its blade and handle sizes allow for excellent stability—weight is well balanced and every swing feels well-controlled like you’d want it to.
 Still, the tough steel blade comes with a genuine leather sheath.
 It also comes sharp, but you will have to sharpen it a little bit more if you prefer razor sharpness.

 2. 12" Survival Bowie Knife

-Overall, this Survival Knife measures 12” with a 7-½” blade-one of the biggest Bowie knives in its category.
+Overall, this Survival bowie measures 12” with a 7-½” blade-one of the biggest Bowie knives in its category.
 It is a black blade made of stainless steel, which makes for excellent durability.
 The blade is further anodized and is hence corrosion resistant.
 It sharpens excellently, and it is not brittle.